hannobraun/playground/2025-08-02_monobloc/README.md

 not defined anywhere.
 The compiler translates them as calls to a sentinel function, which fails at runtime.

-However, if such undefined functions are defined later, the compiler makes sure that the right function gets called.
+However, if an undefined function is defined later, the compiler replaces these sentinel calls.

 ```
-# `one` and `two` not available here yet; compiled as calls to the sentinel
+# `one` and `two` are not available here yet; they are compiled as calls to the
-# function.
+# sentinel function.
 { one two + } => three .

-# Missing functions defined later; all calls to the sentinel function are being
+# The missing functions defined later; all calls to the sentinel function are
-# replaced.
+# being replaced.
 { 1 } => one .
 { 2 } => two .
 ```